 Optional Step: Remove the Verification Code (If Desired)

-If you want to completely remove any association with Bing, you may also choose to remove the verification code from your website.
+If you want to completely eliminate any association with Bing, you can remove the verification code from your website.
 This step isn’t necessary for removing the site from Bing Webmaster Tools, but if you’d like to ensure there are no traces left, you can:

 - Go to Your Website’s File Manager or FTP: